-- 2.3.1 A systematic site inspection was undertaken to investigate the survival of surface archaeological features within the area of the proposed quarry extension, apart from those areas covered in dense forest.
+- 9.2.3.1 A systematic site inspection was undertaken to investigate the survival of surface archaeological features within the area of the proposed quarry extension, apart from those areas covered in dense forest.
 Traverses were adjusted to take account of the level of ground cover and included visual inspection of all paths and fire-breaks within the more densely forested parts of the study area.
 The whole of the area subjected to field walking was either recently felled, or thinned forest and was walked on 20m transects to identify earthworks.
 The identification survey specifically excluded areas of forestry that were shown as planted in 1979 on the Forest Enterprise Felling plan, as these areas were too densely wooded to enable examination.
 In practice, some linear features were identified in these areas from tracks and firebreaks.
 This left an area of 11 hectares of mature woodland.
 In areas where the topsoil had been disturbed by tree felling artefact survey was also carried out.
 Areas of anomalous vegetation were investigated by the selective manual excavation of topsoil to investigate the underlying deposits and identify the cause of the anomaly.
-Excavation of the topsoil was to a maximum depth of 100mm at two of the sites (5 and 6). - 2.3.2 The archaeological detail was mapped by using a Global Positioning System (GPS) in areas where the tree cover was not too dense.
+Excavation of the topsoil was to a maximum depth of 100mm at two of the sites (5 and 6). - 9.2.3.2 In May 2000 three additional areas were subject to identification survey (Fig 9.4); two of these areas, to the west of the main study area were to be used as soil storage areas in the course of the development, and the third, to the south of the main study area, was phase 7 of the extraction programme.

+9.2.3.2 The archaeological detail was mapped by using a Global Positioning System (GPS) in areas where the tree cover was not too dense.
 This system uses electronic distance measurement along radio frequencies to satellites to enable a positional fix in latitude and longitude which can be converted mathematically to Ordnance Survey national grid.
 The accuracy of the method is +- 1.0m and is adequate for the general location of sites.
 In the more densely forested areas sites were located by pacing with respect to the network of tracks within the study area.

-2.4 GAZETTEER OF SITES
+9.2.4 GAZETTEER OF SITES

-2.4.1 The collated information on the site and its immediate environs has been presented in the form of a gazetteer in conjunction with an annotated map at 1:10,000 scale showing the positions of the sites.
+9.2.4.1 The collated information on the site and its immediate environs has been presented in the form of a gazetteer in conjunction with an annotated map at 1:10,000 scale showing the positions of the sites.
 Locations are given as eight-figure National Grid References where possible.
 A summary description of each site is provided in conjunction with a reference to the source of the information (SMR, cartographic, documentary, field survey) with references as appropriate.
 An assessment has been given of the interpretation and archaeological potential of each site.
-Other sites within and around the study area, which were considered to be of background relevance, are mentioned in the text with appropriate SMR references.
+Other sites within and around the study area, which were considered to be of background relevance, are mentioned in the text with appropriate SMR references

-2.5 ARCHIVE
+9.2.5 ARCHIVE

-2.5.1 A full archive of the desk-based study and field survey has been produced to a professional standard in accordance with the current English Heritage guidelines (English Heritage 1991).
+9.2.5.1 A full archive of the desk-based study and field survey has been produced to a professional standard in accordance with the current English Heritage guidelines (English Heritage 1991).
 The archive will be deposited with the County Record Office and a copy of the report given to the SMR.
 A copy of the archive will also be available for deposition with the National Monuments Record in Swindon.

-3. TOPOGRAPHY
+9.3 TOPOGRAPHY

-3.1 LOCATION AND GEOLOGY
+9.3.1 LOCATION AND GEOLOGY